angular/angular/src/lib/input/input.md

-`<md-form-field>` is a wrapper for native `input` and `textarea` elements.
+`<mat-form-field>` is a wrapper for native `input` and `textarea` elements.
 This container applies Material Design styles and behavior while still allowing direct access to the underlying native element.

-The native element wrapped by the `md-form-field` must be marked with the `mdInput` directive.
+The native element wrapped by the `mat-form-field` must be marked with the `matInput` directive.

 <!-- example(input-overview) -->

 ### `input` and `textarea` attributes

-All of the attributes that can be used with normal `input` and `textarea` elements can be used on elements inside `md-form-field` as well.
+All of the attributes that can be used with normal `input` and `textarea` elements can be used on elements inside `mat-form-field` as well.
 This includes Angular directives such as `ngModel` and `formControl`.

-The only limitations are that the `type` attribute can only be one of the values supported by `mdInput` and the native element cannot specify a `placeholder` attribute if the `md-form-field` also contains an `md-placeholder` element.
+The only limitations are that the `type` attribute can only be one of the values supported by `matInput` and the native element cannot specify a `placeholder` attribute if the `mat-form-field` also contains an `mat-placeholder` element.

 ### Supported `input` types

-The following [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) can be used with `mdInput`:
+The following [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) can be used with `matInput`:
 * date
 * datetime-local
 * email